Reserve

 Key Reserve Parameters

-1. Loan-to-Value (LTV): The maximum amount that can be borrowed relative to the collateral’s value.
-A 75% LTV allows borrowing 75% of the collateral’s value.
+Loan-to-Value (LTV): The maximum amount that can be borrowed relative to the collateral’s value.
+For example, a 75% LTV allows borrowing 75% of the collateral’s value.
+An asset with an LTV of 0% cannot be enabled as collateral.

 Dynamic Parameters and Governance